yaywang/Udacity-P4-Optimization/README.md

 - **Improvements on the resizing pizzas function**

-The loop through all random pizzas now sets the element size by a percentage value calculated outside, and contains no other calculations.
+The loop now sets the element size by a percentage value computed outside, and all other functions were moved out.

-To check out the improvements in the actual code, see all comments beginning with `For performance`.
+To check out the improvements in the actual views/js/main.js code, look for all comments beginning with `For performance`.